 Backfilled soils must be recompacted to meet the minimum requirement defined in the IRC and the recompaction must be confirmed and approved by the local building department prior to installation.

 The Diamond Pier is nationally code compliant for the uses listed in section 2.0 of our ICC ESR-1895: The Diamond Pier DP-50 and DP-75 bearing pin piers are used as foundations for the support of gravity loads for exterior decks, including covered decks, elevated walkways, stairway construction and accessory structures as defined in the IRC.
 The bearing pin piers are permitted for use in any of the weathering classifications defined in IRC Figure R301.2(3).

 Like any other product, your local code official will determine if the Diamond Pier is an acceptable foundation system for your specific project when you submit your permit application.
 Please contact Diamond Pier with any further questions about approval.

-Diamond Pier foundations resist heave pressures and are often used in areas requiring frost protection.
+A 10-year study of over 95,000 installations in the extreme winters of Minnesota shows that Diamond Pier foundations resist heave pressures 99.7% of the time and are often used in areas requiring frost protection.